Kalkan Mediterranean Coast, Turkey Travel Guide

 The history of Kalkan, from a small fishing village to a trading hub and now a tourism jewel, has a compelling story.

 The Old Town is the heart of Kalkan, featuring cobbled streets.
 A small, inviting harbor rests at its base.
 Numerous rooftop restaurants line the streets.
 They provide stunning sea views.
-Dining at sunset from one of these terraces is a signature Kalkan experience.
+Dining at the sunset from one of these terraces is a signature Kalkan experience.

 Proximity to historical sites like Patara Beach and Kaputaş Beach adds to its appeal.